The search for new Chief School Administrator (CSA) was discussed at a special meeting Wednesday night.

-The board interviewed three search agencies before deciding to hire Leadership Advantage to conduct the current CSA search, according to Jennifer Cooke, the chair of the Board of Education’s Personnel Committee.
+The interviewed three search agencies before deciding to hire Leadership Advantage to conduct the current CSA search, according to Jennifer Cooke, the chair of the Board of Education’s Personnel Committee.
 Rich Marasco represented Leadership Advantage at the meeting and had spent most of the earlier part of the day interviewing district employees about what they were looking for in their CSA.

 Although the meeting was created at the behest of the Board of Education, no board members were present.
 Cooke explained the absence of the board during a brief introduction.